Andrew Natsios: Education

 Natsios was born in Philadelphia to Basil and Eta Natsios, Americans of Greek descent.
-He received his Bachelor of Arts in history from Georgetown University in 1971 and his Master in Public Administration from Harvard Kennedy School at Harvard University in 1979.
+He received his BA in history from Georgetown University in 1971 and his MPP from the Harvard Kennedy School at Harvard University in 1979.

 Career

-20th century
+Twentieth century

 Natsios served in the Massachusetts House of Representatives from 1975 to 1987, focusing on public finance and municipal government.
 During this time, he co-authored Proposition 2½ (a property tax cutting law) and State Zoning Law Chapter 808.
 He was also chairman of the Town of Holliston By-Law Study Committee and Treasurer for the Industrial Development Commission.
 In 1986, Natsios introduced legislation to repeal the Massachusetts Teachers' Oath, a product of the 1930s that remained state law even after the Massachusetts Supreme Judicial Court invalidated the law in 1967.
 The legislation passed without opposition.
 He was named Legislator of the Year by the Massachusetts Municipal Association in 1978, and by the Massachusetts Association of School Committees and Citizen for Limited Taxation in 1986.

 Natsios was also the Chairman of the Massachusetts Republican State Committee for seven years.
 He directed the rebuilding of the party's institutional capacity, and implemented a strategy of focusing on races for the state legislature.
 The state party's income increased significantly during this period, as did the services they offered to candidates, and the number of Republicans in the legislative delegation increased by 17%.

 A 23-year veteran of the United States Army Reserve, Natsios was commissioned second lieutenant at Georgetown University (ROTC) in 1971.
 He was a civil affairs officer and served in the Gulf War in Riyadh, Saudi Arabia, Kuwait City, and on the Joint Staff of the Pentagon in 1993, where he worked on Somalia and Bosnia.
 He retired in 1995 with the rank of lieutenant colonel.

-He directed the Office of Foreign Disaster Assistance at the U.S. Agency for International Development from 1989 to 1991 and served as Assistant Administrator for the Bureau for Food and Humanitarian Assistance, which is now the Bureau of Democracy, Conflict and Humanitarian Assistance, from 1991 to January 1993.
+He directed the Office of Foreign Disaster Assistance at the U.S. Agency for International Development from 1989 to 1991 during the George H.W Bush administration.
+Additionally, he served as assistant administrator for the Bureau for Food and Humanitarian Assistance, which is now the Bureau of Democracy, Conflict and Humanitarian Assistance, from 1991 to January 1993.